What is BMW Neue Klasse?

 My thoughts – the steering wheel is exceptionally comfortable to use and hold and I found myself wondering whether any drivers really stare at their steering wheel while driving to work out which way the car will turn!
 I certainly don’t and really found no issue especially as that “top spoke” is nowhere close blocking your view of the 2 drivers displays – so why not have a top spoke.
 It’s worth noting the steering is accurate but light and feels really nice to use.

 One small niggle.
-I do think the column stalks don’t feel especially high quality in use and they have some fairly sharp edges.
+I do think the column stalks don’t initially feel especially high quality in use and they have some fairly sharp edges.
 That said coming from a Tesla Model 3 that some genius decided didn’t need stalks at all, any stalks at all are a blessing.
 I can even flash my lights to signal to pedestrians and drivers without accidently indicating.

 Big on the inside too?
 Practicality